geopandas/geopandas/README.md

 Those packages depend on several low-level libraries for geospatial analysis, which can be a challenge to install.
 Therefore, we recommend to install GeoPandas using the [conda package manager](https://conda.io/en/latest/).
 See the [installation docs](https://geopandas.readthedocs.io/en/latest/install.html) for more details.

+    >>> conda install geopandas

+Alternatively, if the required dependencies are available as well, geopandas can be installed using pip.

+    >>> pip install geopandas

 Get in touch
 ------------